cameronw-16/cameronw-16.github.io/blog2.md

 In order to answer these questions, the authors collect the free 1% feed of the Twitter API in April of 2015.
 For each tweet that they downloaded, the profile data of the tweet's author (aka the user data) was retrieved from the time of the April tweet and subsequently stored.
 The other tweets of each user were also examined to see if any happened to be geotagged during April.
 This created a data table of user information along with a binary flag colmun indicating whether a user used geotagging on tweets.
 Retweets cannot be geotagged, so data from retweets could only be used to answer question RQ1.

 Based off of the information provided in this article, the research would be reproducable but possibly not replicable with an in-depth knowledge of computer science.
+I believe the twitter data used in this study would not be freely accesible.
+To use the exact same data used in this study, a reproducer would have to purchase the data and then use the user ID numbers to find the data.
 In [this longer article](https://doi.org/10.5153/sro.3001) solely focusing on methods/techniques previously created by the author and then referenced used in his primary article linked at the top of the page.
 The programs used, the uncertainties that come with those programs, the changes made to the data prior to entering it into the program.
-The demographic data extracted by these tweets could be added into a table to be analyzed in R.
+The demographic data extracted by these tweets could be added into a table to be analyzed in R. An interesting and helpful aspect of Luke Sloan (and others) articles is that he talks thorugh the failures with the data analysis and then explains the steps taken to resolve those failures.

-List of programs used:
+Programs Used:
 Gender ID: 40,000 Namen (40N) database - method taken from Michael 2007 + text cleaning methods
-preferred language ID: Language Detection Library for Java (LDLJ 2012) Country ID:  YAHOO!\ PlaceFinder(2012) geographic database + smaller data sample size extraction
+preferred language ID: Language Detection Library for Java (LDLJ 2012) Location ID:  YAHOO!\ PlaceFinder(2012) geographic database + smaller data sample size extraction

+Conclusions
+- women are more likely to enable location services (+0.8% as compared to males)
+- men are more likely to geotag tweets (+0.1% as compared to women)
+- generally a slightly older population that enables geotagging (+0.82 years) and location services (+0.55 years)
+- users with Russian interface and/or tweeted in Russian were least likely to enable location services
+- Turkis Portuguese and Indonesian user interfaces were the most likely to enable location services and geotag tweets